ANTI MATTER (2016)

 Available to stream now

-Science and Hell have come together… well at least according to one of the poster taglines.
-The same artwork also suggests this will be mixing up the twisting cities from Doctor Strange and the destroyed buildings from any number of other blockbusters.
-However none of this is true.
-It’s not a cybernetics story either since some of the alternative marketing material seem to be mimicking Ex Machina for some reason.
+Science and Hell have come together… at least according to one of the poster taglines.
+The same artwork also suggests this will be mixing up the twisting cities from Doctor Strange and the destroyed buildings from any number of other blockbusters, which is also false advertising.
+It’s not even a cybernetics story as suggested by the alternative marketing material that mimicks Ex Machina for some reason.
 There isn’t even any anti-matter in the film, so we’re off to a good start.
-The chosen header image here showing confused looking protagonist Ana (Yaiza Figueroa) may be less eye catching, but it’s far more suitable.
-This is a tale of experiments gone awry but it’s more apt to describe it as a mixture of teleportation story, with a dash of hacking technobabble and a big helping of existential crisis.
+The chosen header image here, showing confused looking protagonist Ana, (Yaiza Figueroa) may be less eye catching but it’s far more suitable.
+This is a tale of experiments gone awry but it’s more apt to describe it as part teleportation story, part hacking technobabble, and part existential crisis.

-The scientific jargon is where our story starts, as Ana works on her PhD studies in what seems to be an abandoned attic room rather than a real space at Oxford University.
+The story starts with scientific jargon as Ana works on her PhD studies in what seems to be an abandoned attic room rather than a real space at Oxford University.
 She reels off a lot of dialogue about algorithms and atoms while working on sending molecules from one place to another.
-How this is all done with what seems to be a Petri dish with a few electrodes stuck in it, I have no idea.
+How this is all done with what seems to be a Petri dish with a few electrodes stuck in it is rather unclear.
 There are no huge particle accelerators and no equipment to keep all of this away from delicate human tissue.
 It’s not a great start and it just kind of expects you to catch up with all of this after a very brief flash forward showing some of the aftermath.
 Too much exposition is one thing, but rushing things along is another.

-The second act — the results of the allegedly successful beaming of Ana from one spot to another — is the shakiest part of the story.
-The introduction wasn’t the greatest, but the meat of the story is treated as a big mystery as Ana experiences memory loss and nightmares.
-But the idea of lost time is probably something more appropriate to describe how the audience will feel at this stage.
-For something so potentially ominous and sinister, there’s a lack of focus as she tries to piece together what really happened and why her two colleagues suddenly seem so aggressive and suspicious.
-They really drag out the detective elements whether it makes sense or not.
+The second act – the results of the allegedly successful beaming of Ana from one spot to another – is somehow the shakiest part of the film.
+The introduction wasn’t the greatest but the middle of the story is treated as a strange mystery as Ana experiences memory loss and nightmares.
+Which is funny when the idea of lost time is probably a more appropriate way to describe how the audience feels at this stage.
+But for something so potentially ominous and sinister there’s a lack of focus.
+As she tries to piece together what really happened (and why her two colleagues suddenly seem so aggressive and suspicious) they really drag out the detective elements.
+Whether any of it really makes sense or not.

-For one thing, Ana can’t remember things for long unless she writes them down – but she still manages to sit in a library doing lengthy research on Alzheimer’s disease.
-Her philosophical musing about transporting memory and if the human soul has mass is almost engaging but it’s never the real core of the story.
-Sometimes it just chooses to make us feel as confused as she is instead of ramping up the potential atmosphere of paranoia when the police start to look at what happened.
-There’s an entire subplot about vivisection protestors which seems out of place, despite some fun animal mask moments.
+A main point is that Ana can’t remember things for long unless she writes them down… but she still manages to sit in a library doing lengthy research on Alzheimer’s disease.
+Her philosophical musings about the teleportation of memory and the possible mass of the human soul almost becomes engaging… but it’s never the real core of the story.
+There’s also an entire subplot about vivisection protestors which seems very out of place, despite some fun animal mask moments.
+Sometimes it’s as though the film is trying to make the viewer feel as confused as the protagonist, instead of ramping up the potential paranoia when the police investigate what’s really been going on.

-It’s a real mixed bag but fortunately for those who reach it, the last section of the narrative does contain a few good moments.
+It’s a mixed bag but fortunately, for those watching long enough to reach it, the last section of the narrative does contain a few good moments.
 The reveals may not be entirely original in terms of teleportation stories, but it’s generally handled with pathos and it does a reasonable job of making up for all the loose ends.
 For the most part.
 The performances range from stiff to acceptable and overall it feels far too long with an abrupt start and a saggy middle.
-It needed to be more tightly wound instead of relying on the unknown so much without enough real creeping dread.
-However while the lost marbles imagery is a little on the nose, it’s not entirely without merit and may be worth checking out for those looking for a quick quantum mystery.
+It needed to be more tightly wound instead of relying on the unknown so much without enough creeping dread.
+However, while the lost marbles imagery is a little on the nose, it’s not entirely without merit and may be worth checking out for those looking for a quick quantum mystery.
 Just don’t expect anything genuinely mind blowing.

 Rating: ★★★★★☆☆☆☆☆